triangledirt/books/RAPE!.md

 "You're comparing me to a horse."

 "I'm not sayin' in your face.
 I mean some bitches they be lookin' like horses all up in they faces.
 Horse bitches, me's calls them.
 I've known me some horse bitches in my day.
 Could introduce you to some horse bitches, if you like.
 But that's not what I'm sayin' about you.
-I'm sayin'---have you ever seen the movie The Black Stallion?"
+I'm sayin'—have you ever seen the movie The Black Stallion?"

 "When I was a kid."